postmanlabs/labs-docs/v6/postman/launching_postman/installation_and_updates.md

 warning: false

 ---
-## Installing the Postman app

-### Postman native apps

-Postman is available as a native app for macOS, Windows, and Linux operating systems.
+Postman is available as a native app for macOS, Windows (32-bit and 64-bit), and Linux (32-bit and 64-bit) operating systems.

+## Get the latest Postman app

-To install Postman, go to the [download page](https://www.getpostman.com/downloads/) and click **Download** for macOS / Windows / Linux depending on your platform.
+To get the latest version of the Postman app, go to the [download page](https://www.getpostman.com/downloads/) and click **Download** for macOS / Windows / Linux depending on your platform.

 ![Postman download page](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Download_Screen1.png "Postman download page")

+## Postman native apps

 ### macOS installation